tigattack/ansible-role-dawarich/README.md

 Deploy a Photon instance for reverse geocoding.

+> [!NOTE]
-NOTE: This requires at least 170GB of disk space and a significant amount of RAM (16GB is recommended but not always required).
+> This requires at least 170GB of disk space and a significant amount of RAM (16GB is recommended but not always required).

 This assumes you are not specifying [`dawarich_photon_country_code`](#dawarich_photon_country_code) to limit the downloaded dataset to a single country.